 Together with hundreds of community groups and associations, local artists and change agents, we have collectively transformed a vacant commercial storefront on James Street North into a dynamic community hub that responds to local needs by providing opportunities for civic engagement and action.

 The open interior was altered to include temporary dividing walls so the space can be transformed to fit a variety of purposes for the community.
 To date, the Hamilton Community Storefront has hosted hundreds of meetings and workshops involving a multitude of different community groups and organizations.
 The goal of the initiative has been to improve communications and coordination among the community, local government, and non-profit groups to address the broader challenges faced by the city.

 Studying adaptive reuse of urban spaces for community benefit in these four cities offers different approaches to challenges facing Ontario's mid-sized cities.
 None of these initiatives were the result of one actor.
 Leaders from the community are essential to their success, whether as the visionaries who started the initiative, or the individuals and groups that made it their own by engaging with it day in, day out.
 Multiple partners had to participate to create the conditions for successful growth, from upper levels of government to municipal and civic leaders.

 The challenges facing mid-sized cities are complex and unique, but there are common factors across communities.
 Many mid-sized cities are dealing with downtown renewal, the need for economic diversification, a lack of affordable housing and the need for community-strengthening infrastructure.
 These four studies provide inspiration for other mid-sized cities and their communities on how to address community challenges through transforming space.

 Want more information on Evergreen’s “Our City, Our Spaces” report or on reusable assets?
-We’ll be hosting a panel and tour in Brantford on January 30.
-Learn more about the event on our website or register through Eventbrite.
+We’ll be hosting a panel and tour in Brantford on January 30, followed by an event in Kitchener on February 21.
+Learn more about the event on our website.